 SEO Perspective: Website Building SEO

 So you have a business idea.
 You have done some research on who will buy your product or service (I hope) and realize you could make some money doing this.
 You get online and start looking for that ideal url for your website to start selling to the world!
 If you have ever gone through this process you know there are dozens of options out there.
-You can register your domain on godaddy.com, then host it on shopify.com and use there website builder to easily create an online store.
+You can register your domain on godaddy.com, then host it using our web hosting services.
+Then, use the Shopify website builder to easily create an online store.
 Or you could opt for wix.com, wordpress or even hire someone on Upwork to develop a custom site for you.
 There are some crucial things to keep in mind when making these choices and this article will address a few of them from an SEO point of view.

 Websites Must Load Quickly